daq-tools/kotori/doc/source/gallery/weewx.rst

 .. graphviz:: weewx.dot

-- Receive weather information from digital weather stations using weeWX.
+- Receive weather information from digital weather stations using WeeWX.
-- Publish them to the MQTT bus using the `MQTT Plugin for weeWX`_.
+- Publish them to the MQTT bus using the `MQTT Plugin for WeeWX`_.
 - Store measurements to the InfluxDB_ timeseries database.
 - Automatically create Grafana_ panels for instant telemetry data visualization.